KeyboardKit/KeyboardKit/README.md

 }
 ```

-This will make settings sync between the main app and its keyboard if an ``appGroupId`` is defined, register a KeyboardKit Pro license if a ``licenseKey`` is defined, set up dictation, deep links, etc.
+Setting up your app and keyboard with a `KeyboardApp` will make settings sync between the two if an ``appGroupId`` is defined, register your KeyboardKit Pro license if a ``licenseKey`` is defined, set up dictation, deep links, etc.

 For more information, please see the [getting started guide][Getting-Started].